bobdavies2000/OpenCVB/README.md

 -   Run the “PrepareTree.bat” script that comes with OpenCVB.
 It will download and run CMake for needed libraries.
 After building it will occupy about 18Gb of disk space – plan accordingly.
-The process takes 20-40 minutes to download/configure/build.
+The process can take 30-50 minutes to download/configure/build on some systems.

 -   Download the Kinect4Azure proprietary binaries: